thewildpendulum/angular-phonegap-seed/README.md

 A barebones seed project for getting started with PhoneGap and AngularJS (with routing!)

+This project also includes a service for wrapping calls to Cordova APIs as presented by Brian Ford in [this awesome blog post](http://briantford.com/blog/angular-phonegap.html).

 ## Install

 You just need to get these files into YourPhoneGapProject/www/, so either `git clone <url> www` or download the zip and move 'em in there.
 Note that I started from an iOS project on OS X 10.8.2, so act accordingly.